WebAssembly/wasi-threads/README.md

 > component model [built-ins] for thread spawning, among other things.
 The goal
 > is that WASI v0.2 and following will use [shared-everything-threads] (once
 > fully implemented) and this proposal can eventually be removed.
 In the
-> meantime, users experimenting with this proposal can continue to get help
+> meantime, users experimenting with this proposal can continue to get help with
-> with questions and bugs by opening issues on this repository and tagging
+> questions and bugs by opening issues on this repository and tagging various
-> various WAMR maintainers who plan to continue supporting WASI v0.1 (e.g.,
+> maintainers who plan to continue supporting WASI v0.1 (e.g., @loganek, @yamt,
-> @loganek, @yamt, @wenyongh).
+> @wenyongh).

 [shared-everything-threads]: https://github.com/WebAssembly/shared-everything-threads
 [built-ins]: https://github.com/WebAssembly/component-model/blob/main/design/mvp/Explainer.md#-threads